phonegap/phonegap-docs/docs/4-phonegap-build/6-support/1-failed-builds.html.md

 PhoneGap Build, and PhoneGap/Cordova apps in general, require a file named `index.html` in your app.
 This is used as the starting point where your app will initialize.

-Please ensure that you have an `index.html` in the root of your app, and your build should go through correctly.
+Please ensure that you have an `index.html` in your application.

 <a name="phonegap_unsupported"></a>